Drug Use During Festival Season

 - Stay until help arrives.
 The Good Samaritan Drug Overdose Act provides certain legal protections for individuals who seek emergency help during an overdose situation and who are in possession of illegal drugs themselves.

-- difficulty staying awake, walking and talking;
+- difficulty walking and talking;

 - very small pupils;